tarantool/metrics/doc/monitoring/api_reference.rst

 histogram
 ~~~~~~~~~

-A histogram is used for collecting and analyzing
+A histogram is used to collect and analyze
 statistical data about the distribution of values of a specific indicator within the application.
 Unlike metrics that only allow to track the average value or quantity of events, a histogram allows
 us to see a detailed picture of the distribution of values and uncover hidden dependencies.